Russia says no proof Assad was behind chemical attack

 Fabius suggested it was Assad who should be kept in line and that he must keep his promise to abandon chemical arms.

+"We are not bellicose, but we must remain vigilant because it is vigilance and firmness that enabled Syria to change its position and will ensure tomorrow that its commitments are kept," he said.

-(Additional reporting by Gabriela Baczynska in Moscow, John Irish in Paris and Dominic Evans in Beirut, and Lesley Wroughton in Washington; Writing by Steve Gutterman; Editing by Will Dunham)
+(Additional reporting by Gabriela Baczynska in Moscow and John Irish in Paris, Writing by Steve Gutterman, Editing by Timothy Heritage and Angus MacSwan)